nickbruggen90/LabsVol8021Q/Project 1.1: Active Directory and Windows 10 Integration/configuration_set-up.md

 Name: CLIENT01
 ```
 2. Choose "I don't have a license key" and you will need to choose Windows 10 Pro (Windows 10 Home doesn't allow you to connect to AD DS domains).
 3. Custom: Install Windows Only (advanced) and install.
 And choose the following:
       a.
 I don't have internet
       b.
 Continue with limited setup
       c.
 PC Name: CLIENT01
       d.
 Choose a password (for simplicity purposes, stick with the same password throughout this lab)
       e.
+I like to toggle No on all the privacy setting options, and not now to Cortana
+      f.